Stowe Gardens: The Saxon Deities

 These are sculptures by John Michael Rysbrack of the seven deities that gave their names to the days of the week.
 Carved from Portland stone in 1727.
 They were moved to their present location in 1773.
 (The sculptures are copies of the originals that were sold in 1921–1922).
 For those, like the Grenville family, who followed Whig politics, the terms 'Saxon' and 'Gothic' represented supposedly English liberties, such as trial by jury.

 The sculptures are arranged in a circle.
 Each sculpture (with the exception of Sunna a half length sculpture) is life size, the base of each statue has a Runic inscription of the god's name, and stands on a plinth.
 They are: Sunna (Sunday), Mona (Monday), Tiw (Tuesday), Woden (Wednesday), Thuner (Thursday), Friga (Friday) and a Saxon version of Seatern (Saturday).

 The original Sunna & Thuner statues are in the V&A Museum, the original Friga stood for many years in Portmeirion but was sold at auction in 1994 for £54,000, the original Mona is in the Buckinghamshire County Museum.

 Gallery of features in the Hawkwell Field

-The Grecian valley
+The Grecian Valley

-Is to the north of the Eastern Garden.
+This area is to the north of the Eastern Garden.
 Designed by Capability Brown and created from 1747 to 1749, this is Brown's first known landscape design.
 An L-shaped area of lawns covering about 60 acre, was formed by excavating 23500 cuyd of earth by hand and removed in wheelbarrows with the original intention of creating a lake.
 Mature Lime and Elm trees were transplanted from elsewhere on the estate to create a mature landscape.
 Other tree species that Brown used in this and other areas of the gardens include: cedar, yew, beech, sycamore, larch & Scots pine.
 As of 2020 there was large London plane tree in the Grecian Valley, that was potentially planted by Capability Brown.

 The buildings in this area are: